-Early 20th century technology is at the heart of Lloyd Loom from the production of the weave to the turning and steam bending of our solid beech frames.
+Early 20th century technology is at the heart of Lloyd Loom from the production of the weave to the turning and steam bending of our solid wood frames.
 Our production team, designers and craftsmen incorporate 21st century technology to improve designs, techniques and processes.

 Lloyd Loom is a machine-woven material made of Kraft paper, cut and tacked on to a bent beechwood frame.
 This sounds simple but there is a real art and craft involved in every piece of furniture.
 Our Lloyd Loom furniture has to pass rigorous quality control, and ultimately it has to look and feel right.

 Today Lloyd Loom tables and chairs grace high profile sporting venues such as Henley, Wimbledon and Twickenham, followed by the floorboards of ocean liners, royal yachts and recognised tea-rooms across the country.
-Our team of skilled craftsmen has produced Lloyd Loom furniture for many of these high profile venues, and continue the heritage of traditional British Lloyd Loom furniture manufacture.
+Our team of skilled craftsmen has produced Lloyd Loom furniture for many of these high profile venues, and continue the heritage of traditional Lloyd Loom furniture manufacture.